 Before we can talk about what are the three stages of labor, we first need to touch upon prelabor.
 Have you ever heard a woman describe the on-and-off contractions that she had for days before her baby was born?
 That was likely prelabor.

 Prelabor occurs before true labor begins.
 It’s a time marked by non-progressing contractions — ones that don’t bring about dilation of the cervix.
-For most woman, they’re noticeable but not painful.
+For most women, they’re noticeable but not painful.
 Prelabor contractions, also known as Braxton-Hicks contractions, can last for a few hours or a few days.
 Although the cervix isn’t dilating, it is beginning to ripen, efface, and move forward.

 Stage 1 of Labor